Medina, Outagamie County, Wisconsin

-Medina, originally Young's Corner, is an unincorporated community in the Town of Dale in southwest Outagamie County, Wisconsin, United States.
+Medina, originally Young's Corner, is an unincorporated community in the Town of Dale in southwestern Outagamie County, Wisconsin, United States.
 It is located 3.5 miles south of the village of Hortonville, 11 miles west of Appleton, and 20 miles northwest of Oshkosh.

 Medina contains a playground/park area, named "Armitage Park".
 Postal service is provided by the Hortonville post office, ZIP code 54944.

 History

 The first settlers in Medina were Zebediah Hyde, Lewis Hyde, and Alva McCrary, and Samuel Young and sons, who arrived in 1848.

 The town was originally named Young's Corner after one of Samuel Young's sons, William Young.
 The name was changed to Medina prior to 1851.

 A post office called Medina was established in 1852, and remained in operation until it was discontinued in 1966.
 The community was named after Medina, Ohio.
 The Milwaukee Lake Shore and Western Railroad previously ran through this town, until it was turned into the "Wiowash Trail," Which gets its name from the counties it runs through: Winnebago, Outagamie, Waupaca, and Shawano.